Table of Contents

 Now when sales takes the reins, that cold call will suddenly be a whole lot warmer.

-3. Sales Intelligence for Lead Generation
+Sales Intelligence in Lead Generation

 While there are many different kinds of lead generation – content marketing, advertising, SEO, email campaigns, cold calling, list-buying, hosting events, and attending trade shows, just to name a few – a sales and marketing intelligence tool is great for discovering new, quality leads, quickly, as well as enhancing your other lead-gen efforts.